 In addition to the NPDES program, the MPCA is required to publish a list of impaired waters; lakes and streams in the state that are not meeting federal water quality standards.
 For each water body on the list, the MPCA is required to conduct a study to determine the allowable Total Maximum Daily Load (TMDL) for each pollutant that exceeds the standards.
-The 2016 MPCA list of impaired waters identifies 2,660 TMDL reports needed for 1,808 lakes, rivers and streams in the state.
+The 2018 MPCA list of impaired waters identifies 2,627 TMDL reports needed throughout the state.
 Local governments are required to incorporate completed TMDL studies into their Local Water Plans and review their SWPPPs to determine if additional BMPs are needed to comply with the TMDL waste load allocation.
 Impaired waters in New Hope are summarized in Table 6.3 in Section 6.4 of this Plan.